wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 However, there are a number of problems with this.
 First you have to add in the path for each setting, each time.
 Second, if you are running the app on different operating systems the black slashes have to be constructed differently (see the warning below).

 W> ### Don't hard code Paths!
-W> The road to hell is paved with hard coded paths.
-[Hard-coding paths](http://en.wikipedia.org/wiki/Hard_coding) is considered to be a [software engineering anti-pattern](http://sourcemaking.com/antipatterns), and will make your project [less portable](http://en.wikipedia.org/wiki/Software_portability) (which is a bad thing).
+W> The road to Hell is paved with hard coded paths.
+[Hard-coding paths](http://en.wikipedia.org/wiki/Hard_coding) is a [software engineering anti-pattern](http://sourcemaking.com/antipatterns), and will make your project [less portable](http://en.wikipedia.org/wiki/Software_portability) - meaning that when you run it on another computer, it probably won't work!

 ### Dynamic Paths
 A better solution is to make use of built-in Python functions to work out the path of your `templates` directory automatically.
 This way, an absolute path can be obtained regardless of where you place your Django project's code.
 This in turn means that your project becomes more *portable.*